Password correct. Please wait...

 1. Description and scope of data processing

-On our website there is the possibility to subscribe to a free newsletter.
-When registering for the newsletter, the data from the input form are transmitted to us.
+On our website it is possible to subscribe to a free newsletter.
+When registering for the newsletter, the data from the input form is transmitted to us.

 In addition, the following data are collected during registration: